ibm-cloud-docs/codeengine/project.md

 ```
 {: screen}

-From the context of the selected project, you can work with {{site.data.keyword.codeengineshort}} components, such as [applications](/docs/codeengine?topic=codeengine-application-workloads) or [jobs](/docs/codeengine?topic=codeengine-job-deploy).
+From within the context of the selected project, you can work with {{site.data.keyword.codeengineshort}} components, such as [applications](/docs/codeengine?topic=codeengine-application-workloads) or [jobs](/docs/codeengine?topic=codeengine-job-deploy).

+### Determining which project is selected for context
+{: #current-project-cli}

+You can find details about the project that is currently selected for context by using the `ibmcloud ce project current` command.

 ## Delete a project
 {: #delete-project}